Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 How fast do Dracaena plants grow?

-Can Dracaena survive in low light?
+Can a Dracaena survive in low light?

 Can I put my Dracaena outside in summer?